 6. The railway station and hotel were built on ruins

 Before the monumental terminus station was built by the “Compagnie Paris-Orléans,” one of France’s first railway companies, the location was home to the “Palais d’Orsay,” which housed the “Cour des Comptes” (financial archives) on its first floor.
-Construction of it started in 1810 but wasn’t completed until 1840.
+Construction started in 1810 but wasn’t completed until 1840.

 The archives were moved to the Palace of Versailles and in 1871, on the night of May 23-24, 1871, the largely empty Palais d’Orsay (along with the Tuileries Palace) was burned to the ground by the soldiers of the Paris Commune.